Installation of 12''x12'' Tiles

 Use the trowel recommended by the adhesive manufacturer since tooth size is important for best adherence to the sub-floor.
 In most cases this will be 1/4” x 1/8”, but always adhere to the adhesive manufacturer’s instruction.

 It is advisable to dry lay a few rows of tiles to first confirm your directional layout of the pattern and your working line before gluing down the tiles.
 Adjustment of the working line may be necessary to ensure they are square to the room.
 Allow for adequate cross ventilation when working with flooring adhesive.

 Snap a chalk line down the middle of the room.
 Work out from this center line.

 Follow adhesive instructions regarding proper set time (if any) before affixing tiles.
 With trowel at a 45-degree angle, spread as much adhesive as can be covered by tiles in one hour or as recommended by the adhesive manufacturer’s instructions.
 Once adhesive has set per instructions, lay the first row of tiles butted up against your straight starting board.
 Continue laying tiles until adhesive is covered with tiles.
 Be careful not to move the installed tiles on the wet adhesive.
 Immediately remove any excess adhesive that comes in contact with the tile surface by using a damp cloth or manufacturer's adhesive remover.

 (Floating installation is an option, but may be difficult.
 Please consult with a professional to ensure correct installation)

--Nailed down or screwed down every 6 inches along the joist to avoid squeaking.
+- Subfloor should be screwed down every 6 inches along the joist to avoid squeaking

 CONCRETE FLOORS SHOULD BE: